-Most types of building, subdivision and demolition work requires a Development Application (DA) to be submitted to Council for approval.
-The following information provides a brief outline of the Development Process.
+Most types of building, subdivision and demolition work requires a development application (DA).
+All development applications and ancillary applications must be submitted to Council via the NSW Planning Portal for approval.
+The following information provides a brief outline of the development process.

 When is a Development Application Required?